dtudk/pythonsupport-page/docs/python/deletingPython.rst

 .. tip:: Place the script on your desktop.
 Then open a terminal window and type the following command: ``cd ~/Desktop`` .
 Then run the script as described above.
 If this does not work check out: LINK TO HELP WITH TERMINAL

-This will promt you for your system password.
+This will ask you for your system password.
 Enter it and press enter.
 The script will then delete all versions of python that you have installed on your computer.

 :download:`Download script for deleting python: deletePythonMac.sh </_downloads/deletePythonMac.sh>`